This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Aspiration Effect”.

 c) To remove dross from the molten metal

-Explanation: Ceramic strainer in the sprue removes dross and prevent slag entering to the castings.
+Explanation: Ceramic strainer in the sprue removes dross and prevent slag from entering to the castings.
 Strainer additionally useful to laminize the flow.
 A typical strainer might be a cylinder of 30-50 mm diameter, 10-20 mm long, containing ten or more holes, of diameter approximately 3-5 mm.

 9. Which of the following gases is responsible for the Pin hole porosity in the molten metal?